JeffersonLab/UTIL_PION/README.md

 # UTIL_PION

-A selection of various utility and analysis scripts associated with the Pion experiments, E12-06-101 andE12-07-105.
+A selection of various utility and analysis scripts associated with the Pion experiments, E12-06-101 and E12-07-105.

 Included are the associated run lists as .csv files as well as shell scripts for running the analysis code and for submitting batch jobs to the JLab iFarm.